giuliogiamello/HyperK/attempt_install_WCSim.md

 **ACHTUNG!**
 1. You should use `Geant4-v10.3.3` and not `Geant4-v11.3.2` (or the last supported version by `WCSim`)
-2. This section is not my guide on how to install `WCSim`, the guide is [Installation tutorials](https://github.com/giuliogiamello/HyperK/blob/main/installation_tutorials.md)
+2. This section is not my guide on how to install `WCSim`, the guide is [WCSim - Installation tutorial](https://github.com/giuliogiamello/HyperK/blob/main/installation_tutorials.md#wcsim---installation-tutorial)

 ---